[EVENTS]

 The Anatomy of Place.

-an independent curator since 2003.
-Projects have included group exhibitions
+has been an independent curator since 2003.
+Projects have included

-and solo exhibitions with artists such as Tim Shaw RA and Donald Locke.
-She
+with artists such as Tim Shaw RA and Donald Locke.
+She worked

-worked concurrently at Autograph ABP from 2003 – 2010, eventually becoming curator
+concurrently at Autograph ABP from 2003 – 2010, eventually becoming

 Admission free, no booking required